Imissher143/CSC120-Custom-Image-Classifier/README.md

 ## 1. Dataset Preparation

 **Q1: How did you organize your dataset in Google Drive?**
-I structured the data by creating a folder named `Image_Dataset`, and then inside this folder, I created different folders representing different classes or categories.
+I structured the data by creating a folder named `image_dataset`, and then inside this folder, I created different folders representing different classes or categories.
 Each folder contains images related to a specific object or plant.

 **Q2: Why is folder structure important for TensorFlow image loading?**
 The names of the folders are used to label the images.
 TensorFlow can automatically detect the category of the images based on the folder names.